-On the 28th of July, nearly 7 million Ukrainians have left their country, representing 16% of the Ukrainian population and including more than half of the country’s child population.
+Russia’s invasion of Ukraine on February 24, 2022 resulted in a large wave of migration, leading to the displacement of nearly 7 million people, or 16% of the Ukrainian population – including more than half of the child population.

 In addition, 6.1 million people were displaced within their country.

 Neighboring European countries, but not only, have welcomed people fleeing the war.